stalukder03/ultimate-addons-for-gutenberg/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I've included any necessary tests <!-- if applicable -->
 - [ ] I've included developer documentation <!-- if applicable -->
 - [ ] I've added proper labels to this pull request <!-- if applicable -->
+- [ ] I've reviewed my PR.
+- [ ] All PHP variables I've used are in snake_case.
+- [ ] All JS variables I've used are in camelCase.
+- [ ] I've checked readme on Grammarly.
+- [ ] I've added a screencast/screenshot of testing.